dangtuanhuy/assembla-to-jira-migration/README.md

 You might receive an error about a certain issue type that cannot be found.
 For example `Spike`.
 This is because you did not create the needed issue types.
 Please follow instructions in the preparations section above very carefully, and then rerun the `07-jira_get_info.rb` script.

 Another error message is `Field 'field-name' cannot be set.
 It is not on the appropriate screen, or unknown`.
-This is because either a custom field has not been created or the cusome field has not been added to the required screen.
+This is because either a custom field has not been created or the custom field has not been added to the required screen.
 See previous section and follow instructions carefully.

 ### Update ticket links